 The auditors, Lakin Rose Limited, have indicated their willingness to continue in office.
-The Designated Trustees will propose a motion re appointing the auditors at a meeting of the Trustees.
+The Designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-This report was approved by the Trustees on 7th December 2023 and signed on their behalf by
+Approved by order of the members of the board of Trustees on 4th December 2024 and signed on their behalf by: